topbitdu/unidom-authorization/ROADMAP.md

 3. Improve the Permission model to add the #authorized? method

 ## v1.2
-1. Improve the As Authorized concern to add the #is_authorized! method
+1. Improve the As Authorized concern to add the #is_authorized! & #is_authorized? method

+## v1.3
+1. Improve the As Authorized concern for argument validation
-2. Improve the Permission model to add the has_many #authorized_users macro
+2. Improve the Permission model for argument validation